 Assault charges are very serious criminal cases.
 One of the biggest challenges is fighting the No Contact Order once a person is arrested for Assault 4 with the special allegation of domestic violence.
 The cost to the person accused, as well as the entire family, can be overwhelming.

-Often, assault charges that involve family members are misunderstandings.
+Often, Assault in the Fourth Degree charges that involve family members are misunderstandings.
 Arguments might get out of hand and someone throws something, slaps another, or shoves a family member.
-All of those behaviors can be considered assault.
+All of those behaviors can be considered an assault.
 Once the police arrive, if an assault has occurred, law enforcement must arrest the alleged perpetrator.

 Washington law requires a mandatory arrest in most domestic situations where an assault or threat of assault has taken place.
 This arrest will lead to criminal charges.
 Once arraigned on the Assault charge, a No Contact Order will be put in place and the alleged person is not allowed to return to the home or location where the victim lives.

 In rare circumstances, the No Contact Order can be avoided if you have legal counsel involved early in the process.
 It is unusual but you should always contact an experienced criminal defense as soon as law enforcement is involved and, ideally, before the arrest has been made.

 Don’t Consider Yourself A Victim?

 Many “victims” in these cases feel like they are actually being victimized by the prosecuting attorney and the court.
 Due to the specialized training that prosecutors receive, indicating victims of domestic violence often recant their story, it may feel that the prosecuting attorney and judge discredit all “victims” after an Assault 4 arrest.
 The tone from the state can feel very condescending and demoralizing.